SergioQuijanoRey/TFG/README.md

 1. Install all the dependencies: `poetry install`
 2. Run all the unit tests: `poetry run python -m unittest src/test/*.py`
 3. Run the notebook: `poetry run jupyter notebook`

-### Nix

-You can install it and learn more [here](https://nixos.org).
-Once installed, all the packages are described in `shell.nix` file.
-Nothing else is needed to run the project.
-Now, you can:

-1. Run all the unit tests: `nix-shell --pure --run "python -m unittest src/test/*.py"`
-2. Run the notebook: `nix-shell --pure --run "jupyter notebook"`
-3. Enter a development shell:
-    1. Impure shell: `nix-shell`
-    2. Pure shell: `nix-shell --pure `
-    - Pure shell has only access to packages defined in `shell.nix`.
-Impure shell has access to packages installed in your system